johnoneil/fspec/README.md

 * Rules are **declarative**, readable, and order-dependent.
 * Filesystem structure is validated *without* scripts, regex soup, or tribal knowledge.
 * The format is intentionally small and constrained.
+* Additions to the `.fspec` are easy, but should be discussed by shareholders.
+This allows filesystem conventions to be subject to a carefully controlled review.

 ---